C1harlieL/mp-syn/README.md

 # Peer input

-- It could have controls for the parameters of the synth such as controls for the adsr envelope or the type of wave that is generated.
+- "It could have controls for the parameters of the synth such as controls for the adsr envelope or the type of wave that is generated."
--- I added these in these to control the enevelope
+  I added in sliders to control the envelope, which adds more variety to the sound that can be produced.

-- Midi support would be a good expansion.
+- "Midi support would be a good expansion."

--
+- "Sequencing abilities of some kind would be cool.
+A really interesting one would be to have some way to draw a patter across the grid and then have that be the sequence to play"